 Friday, March 15, 1:00 p.m. - 6:00 p.m., Bam Slam Black Arts & Music Festival.
 Celebrating Black Artistry.
 Music.
 Poetry.
 Art.
 Food.
 Family.
 Join us at the Lane Community College Mary Spilde Downtown Center, 101 W. 10th Ave., Eugene.
 Sponsored by the LCC Black Student Union.

-Tuesday, January 29, 5:30 p.m. - 8:30 p.m., "Fruitvale Station" A Black History "365" Event, screening and panel discussion: Center for Meeting & Learning (Building 19 on main campus).
-Moderated by Mark Harris, LCCC Counselor and joined by panelists Cephus "Uncle Bobby X" Johnson - Co-Founder/CEO of The Love Not Blood Campaign; Beatrice X Johnson, Co-Founder/Vice-Chair of The Love Not Blood Campaign; Carl Stubbs, 4J School's Safety Officer and former Eugene Police Officer; and Ruth Koenig, Standing Up for Racial Justice Representative and Community Advocate and Activist.
+Tuesday, January 29, 5:30 p.m. - 8:30 p.m., "Fruitvale Station" A Black History "365" Event, screening and panel discussion: Center for Meeting & Learning (Building 19 on the main campus).
+Moderated by Mark Harris, LCCC Counselor and joined by panelists Cephus "Uncle Bobby X" Johnson - Co-Founder/CEO of The Love Not Blood Campaign; Beatrice X Johnson, Co-Founder/Vice-Chair of The Love Not Blood Campaign; Carl Stubbs, 4J School's Safety Officer, and former Eugene Police Officer; and Ruth Koenig, Standing Up for Racial Justice Representative and Community Advocate and Activist.